siriusxm/snapshot4s/docs/markdown/intro.md

 `snapshot4s` is a tool that updates your tests on command.

-You can use it with `munit` and `weaver`.
+You can use it with MUnit, Weaver and ScalaTest.
 It supports tests in Scala 2, Scala 3 and Scala.js.

 A snapshot test is a unit test that asserts that a found value is equal to a previously snapshotted value.